rcgsheffield/urban_flows/awesome/README.md

-# Awesome Portal
+# Awesome Bridge

-This code is used to put data from the Urban Flows Observatory into the [Awesome web portal](https://ufportal.clients.builtonawesomeness.co.uk/).
+This is a bridge used to put data and metadata from the Urban Flows Observatory into the [Awesome web portal](https://ufportal.clients.builtonawesomeness.co.uk/).

 * [Urbanflows Portal API Docs](https://ufapidocs.clients.builtonawesomeness.co.uk/)